-Jobs in postsecondary education administration may represent a small portion of available employment opportunities for MPA graduates.
-Still, this occupational field is growing steadily, according to the BLS, with an 8% projected increase in open positions over the course of the next decade.
-As enrollment in colleges and universities continues to rise, there will be a continual and increasing need for educational administrators in various university departments.
+Jobs in postsecondary education administration are only a small portion of jobs for MPA graduates.
+Still, job opportunities are growing steadily, according to the BLS.
+They expect an 8% projected increase in open positions over the course of the next decade.
+As enrollment in colleges and universities continues to rise, there will be a growing need for educational administrators.
 This growth will result in more than 13,000 openings for trained administrators.
 To qualify for these positions, MPA holders may need a specialization in postsecondary education administration and/or some experience in the field.

 Projected Job Growth: 7%

-Auditors and accountants are needed to prepare and examine financial reports for private and public organizations alike.
-MPA grads with aspirations of becoming an auditor or accountant will be glad to know that this occupational field is growing steadily, according to the Bureau of Labor Statistics (BLS).
-The Bureau attributes this growth to the globalization of the economy as well as increasingly complex tax laws and regulations governing private businesses and nonprofits.
-Over the course of the next ten years, nearly 100,000 new jobs will be available to qualified accountants and auditors, including those with an MPA credential.
+Auditors and accountants are needed to prepare and examine financial reports for private and public organizations.
+Job opportunities are growing steadily, according to the BLS.
+The Bureau attributes this growth to the globalization of the economy.
+They also cite complex tax laws and regulations for private businesses and nonprofits.
+Over the course of the next ten years, 100,000 new jobs will be available.
+This includes those with an MPA credential.

 Projected Job Growth: 7%

 A popular career choice for graduates of MPA programs is that of an urban or regional planner.
-MPA-holders should have success finding jobs in this occupational field since it is currently growing steadily, according to the Bureau of Labor Statistics (BLS).
-Specifically, jobs for urban and regional planners are expected to grow by 7% over the course of the next decade, adding nearly 3,000 new jobs for MPA-holders and other qualified professionals.
+This occupational field is growing steadily, according to the BLS.
+Jobs for urban and regional planners are expected to grow by 7% over the course of the next decade.
+This means nearly 3,000 new jobs for MPA-holders and other qualified professionals.